-A single company may possess the personal information of millions of customers — data that it needs to keep private so that customers’ identities stay as safe and protected as possible, and the company’s reputation remains untarnished.
-(Can you say “data breach”?)
-But data privacy isn’t just a business concern.
+A single company may possess the personal information of millions of customers — data that it needs to keep private so that customers’ identities stay safe and protected and the company’s reputation remains untarnished.
+But data privacy isn’t just a business concern about data breaches.

 You, as an individual, have a lot at stake when it comes to data privacy.
 The more you know about it, the better able you’ll be to help protect yourself from a large number of risks.

 What is data privacy?

 Data privacy is the principle that individuals are in control of how their personal information is collected, managed, and shared by companies that have access to it.
 In the digital age, the concept of data privacy usually refers to the handling of critical personal information, also known as personally identifiable information (PII) and personal health information (PHI).

 Data privacy relates to how a piece of information — or data — should be handled based on its relative importance.
 You likely wouldn’t mind sharing your name with a stranger when you introduce yourself, but there’s other information you wouldn’t share, at least not until you become more acquainted with that person.

 For example, you likely wouldn’t share your Social Security number, medical records, bank account and credit card numbers, or even basic, but still sensitive, information, such as your full name, address, and birthdate.
 Open a new bank account, though, and you probably expect to have to share a tremendous amount of personal information, well beyond your first name.

 For a business, data privacy goes beyond the PII of its employees and customers.
 It also includes the information that helps the company operate, whether it’s proprietary research and development data or financial information that shows how it’s spending and investing its money.

 Data privacy vs data security

 Data privacy is not the same as data security.
 Data privacy focuses on how personal information is collected, used, and shared.
 Data security refers to the protection of data from unauthorized access or breaches.